SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## next_page_num
 The integer index of the next page of blog posts in the view.

+## node.activeBranch
+True if the node is in the top-level branch that the current page is in.

+## node.activeNode
+True if the node is the current page.

+## node.children
+The list of child nodes for the current node.

+## node.contentGroupId
+Blog ID of the page if it is a HubSpot blog post.

+## node.label
+The menu label of the page.

+## node.level
+The number of levels deep the current node is from the top-level nodes.

+## node.linkTarget
+Link target of the page.

+## node.pageId
+ID of the page if within HubSpot.

+## node.pageTitle
+Name of the content page if within HubSpot.

+## node.parentNode
+The parent node of the current node.
+The parent node will have the current node in its children property.

+## node.slug
+Path slug of the page.

+## node.url
+URL of the page.

 ## none
 Return true if the given object is null / none